leftthomas/DaCo/README.md

---proj_dim                    Projected feature dim for computing loss [default value is 128] --temperature                 Temperature used in softmax [default value is 0.07] --batch_size                  Number of images in each mini-batch [default value is 64] --epochs                      Number of sweeps over the dataset to train [default value is 200] --gpu_ids                     Selected gpus to train [required]
+--proj_dim                    Projected feature dim for computing loss [default value is 128] --temperature                 Temperature used in softmax [default value is 0.07] --batch_size                  Number of images in each mini-batch [default value is 64] --iters                       Number of bp over the model to train [default value is 10000] --gpu_ids                     Selected gpus to train [required]
 --ranks                       Selected recall [default value is '1,10,20,30'] --save_root                   Result saved root path [default value is 'result']